tylervu1/oxford-cnn/README.md

 ## Progress from Peter Lu

+## Method to run the codes.
+Upload the labels.csv file and the images dataset file on to google drive, the the codes will be executable in google colab(Pay special attention to the paths of the uploaded files).

 ## AlexNet

 An AlexNet model was implemented from scratch.
 The model was designed with 17 classed to fit the usage of flower dataset, also reshaping every image to the standard 227*227 pixels.
 The 1380 images are divided into 17 folders with each folder containing 80 images from respective class.
 A CSV file called labels.csv is also created to store a list with images and its labels.
 The model was trained using V100 in Colab.
 The training and testing accuracies are plotted against the number of epochs from 1 to 100.
 The highest testing accuracy is 65.82%, when epoch is 48, not extremely high, but reasonable considering that it has 17 different classes.
 The code of AlexNet implemented from scratch is in "AlexNet_complete_code.ipynb"